yafp/ttth/README.md

 ## privacy
-* ttth is not tracking it's users (not using Ggoogle Analytics nor using other methods)
+* ttth is not tracking it's users (not using Google Analytics nor using other methods)
 * All data is stored locally only.
 * Sessions will persist using the [partition:persist](https://electronjs.org/docs/api/webview-tag#partition) attribute for electrons webview.